ardalis/ardalis-com-gatsby/beta/content/blog/34-hours-to-departure-for-pdc-2003.md

 Stop by Wednesday in the exhibit hall from 2pm-2:45pm.
 [Rob Howard](http://weblogs.asp.net/rhoward) and I will be signing copies of our book, the [ASP.NET Developer's Cookbook](http://aspalliance.com/cookbook/default.aspx).
 You can sign up for the 2.0 cookbook, which will be full of all-new recipes for Whidbey, and receive a discount when it's published.

-I also got an €˜I'm Blogging This ' T-Shirt for PDC which reminds me quite a bit of the McDonald's €˜I'm Lovin ' It ' campaign that they're running now.
+I also got an 'I'm Blogging This' T-Shirt for PDC which reminds me quite a bit of the McDonald's 'I'm Lovin' It' campaign that they're running now.
 I'll be sure to wear the shirt at least one day this week.

-I'm in town until Thursday night €" my flight is at 2255 (10:55pm), which gets me home at 0950 Friday.
-Humorously, I have an appointment Friday morning at 1030 that I'm supposed to be awake for €" we'll see how that goes.
+I'm in town until Thursday night – my flight is at 2255 (10:55pm), which gets me home at 0950 Friday.
+Humorously, I have an appointment Friday morning at 1030 that I'm supposed to be awake for – we'll see how that goes.